OMAR-FARUK-SHAKIL/imgShare-memeVerse/README.md

 7. uploading image-it does not complete yet.

 ## Hosting
-You Live site  from Firebase.
+You see the Live site  from Firebase.
 Code in github.

 ### Live site